 Programming and Programming Content

-LPTV stations are subject to a minimum of program-related regulations.
+LPTV/translator stations are subject to a minimum of program-related regulations.
 There are no prescribed amounts of non-entertainment programming or local programming, and there are no limits on commercials, and no minimum hours of operation.
 However, the broadcast of obscene material is prohibited at all times, and the broadcast of indecent and profane material is prohibited between 6 A.M. and 10 P.M.